mattybow/gfy-cat/README.md

     $ bower install && npm install
     ```

-* To test your project, start the development server and open `http://localhost:8000`.
+* To test your project, start the development server and open `http://localhost:4000`.

     ```sh
-    $ grunt server
+    $ grunt serve
     ```

 * To build the distribution files before releasing a new version.